agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 [florian]: https://flolytic.com/
 [kaggle_survey]: https://flolytic.com/blog/gender-pay-gap-among-data-scientists-on-kaggle

-Our data is much smaller, but better curated.
+My data is much smaller, but better curated.
 However, it has some biases in that it is collected from Insight alumni who are mostly:

 - PhDs